Monthly Kindle Deals up to 80% off: March 2017

 you can make KU a filter.
 So, you can search for books by an author, a keyword, an average customer review which you can read as part of your KU membership…nice!
 I’m not associated with eReaderIQ except as a user (we have had some correspondence), but I do think it is the most valuable website for Kindleers.

-This is the third month for my measurement of which ones are
+This is the fourth month for my measurement of which ones are

 eligible, which is Amazon’s new benefit for Prime members, a rotating list of books you can borrow each month.

-This month there are only fifteen, 88 fewer than last month.
+This month there are only five, 10 fewer than last month.

 I’m going to list some of the books in this sale that caught my eye…I’m not necessarily recommending them, but I do think they are interesting.